-The grants are for teams who will be forming an independent laboratory within the next 5 years and will obtain their Ph.D. within 10 years.
+The grants are for teams who will be forming an independent laboratory.

-New investigators in the area of nutrition and food shall use the award to supplement a current project or begin exploratory research.
+New investigators in the area of nutrition and food may apply for this award to supplement a current project or begin exploratory research.

 The Scholar Awards offer support to early career neuroscientists’ researching learning and memory disorders.